snowplow/snowplow/1-trackers/javascript-tracker/README.md

 * Remove site ID functionality
 * Remove unused campaign marketing variable code (as no longer used)
 * Rewrite in CoffeeScript (joke!)

-## Documentation

-1. The [Javascript tracker setup guide] [setup] details how to get up and running with the tracker, including [integrating the Javascript tags] [integrating-js-on-website].
-2. The [Javascript tracker technical documentation] [tech-docs] detail how the tracker handles pageview, event, ecomm, social, campaign, error and application tracking, including tracker API details.

 ## Copyright and license